|

 AFTON:

-Old English surname transferred to unisex forename use, itself from
+Old English surname transferred to unisex forename use,

 the name of the River Afton in Ayrshire, Scotland, made